-Special circumstances may exist by which completion of an incomplete requires special arrangements, e.g., lab courses, foreign language courses, internships, and the like.
+Special circumstances may exist by which completion of an incomplete course requires special arrangements, e.g., lab courses, foreign language courses, internships, and the like.
 Those arrangements must be described in an attachment to the Agreement for Completion of Course Work Authorization and approved by the appropriate dean(s).

 The Agreement (and any attachments) must be signed by both the student and the authorizing instructor.
-A copy of the Agreement is filed with the appropriate School office.
+A copy of the Agreement is filed with the appropriate School office and a copy is archived in a student's file that is maintained in the Office of Student Records.
 Copies are also retained by the student and by the authorizing instructor.
 Any variation from the signed contract must be initiated by the instructor and approved by the dean.